wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Hard Requirements
 - Windows 7-11 and/or ~Ubuntu 22-25 - Its BOTH a, Windows AND linux, program, batch for windows and bash for linux, launch dual-mode scripts.
-- Llama.Cpp - Options here for, Vulkan or X64.
-This has been limited to what I can test (though its possible to replace llama.cpp with for eg Cuda12).
+- Llama.Cpp - Installed by installer, but there are options here for, Vulkan or X64.
+So you need a, good GPU, and if you want if fast then a Vulkan GPU.
-- Python => 3.9 - Requires "Python 3.9-3.13" -deepseek.
+- Python 3.9-3.13 - Requires [Python](https://www.python.org); AI warns me certain libraries wont work on Python 3.14, possibly Spacy.
 - Llm Model - You will need a Large Language Model in GGUF format, See `Models` section.
-Currently you are advised to use [Qwen1.5-0.5B-Chat-GGUF](https://huggingface.co/Qwen/Qwen1.5-0.5B-Chat-GGUF), as this will be super-fast and confirm basic operation, otherwise see models section.
+I advise [Qwen1.5-0.5B-Chat-GGUF](https://huggingface.co/Qwen/Qwen1.5-0.5B-Chat-GGUF) for very basic testing.
 - Suitable GPU - Gpu may be, Main or Compute, with VRam selection 756MB-64GB.
 It must have Vulkan capability/drivers (if the installer contains files referring to Vulkan).
-- System Ram - Your system should cover the size of the model not able to be covered by the GPU (ie, 4GB card for 4B model in Q6_K, 16GB card for 16b model in Q6_K).
+- System Ram - Your system must cover the size of the model layers not able to be covered by the GPU.
+Ideally you want the GPU to cover all model layers for fast interference.

 ### Graphics Requirements
 GPU interference is done through (have a guess) Vulkan...